 The school uniforms and accessories are part of Aldi Special Buys, so once they’re gone, they’re gone.

-If the price wasn’t enough, the uniform comes with a 150 day satisfaction guarantee.
+If the price wasn’t enough, the uniform comes with a 12 month satisfaction guarantee (it used to be 150 days).

 You need to retain your receipt for proof of purchase, and it doesn’t matter if the uniform is faulty or not!